mothership-ec/cog-mothership-commerce/src/Message/Mothership/Commerce/Product/Stock/readme.md

 Both movements and adjustments have a create-decorator and a class to load them, altough only the `Movement\Loader` has its own a service: `stock.movement.loader`.

+The loader has methods to get movements by product, unit, movement-id and by location.
+From inside a controller, you could for example get all movements for a certain unit like this:

+	$brownJacket = … // get unit
+	$movementLoader = $this->get('stock.movement.loader);
+	$movements = $movementLoader->getByUnit($brownJacket);

 ## Movements and Partial Movements
 When loading movements using `Movement\Loader`, Movements can either have all adjustments(for example when you load a movement by ID) or just a selection of adjustments which match a certain criteria (for example when loading all movements and adjustments for a certain unit).